viktoriakrueger/.dotfiles/cheatsheets/markdown/markdown_cheatsheet.md

 # general

+# qutebrowser retrieve bibtex from doi
+open page and press e

 # merge files and put a blankline at the end of each file
 cd in/to/dir/ ; for f in *.txt; do (cat "${f}"; echo) >> finalfile.txt; done; cd